top of page

 1. Hyaluronic Acid (HA) Fillers

-• Mechanism: HA is a naturally occurring sugar molecule in the body that holds water and provides hydration and volume.
+• Composed of a naturally occurring sugar molecule found in the body.

 2. Calcium Hydroxylapatite (CaHA)

-• Mechanism: Microspheres suspended in a gel stimulate collagen over time.
+• Provides structure and can stimulate collagen over time.

 3. Poly-L-lactic Acid (PLLA)